 With an entry point into communities, the project team was able to identify a gap around feedback mechanisms.
 In response, they developed educational materials on community rights and entitlements and translated them into local languages.
-They used stakeholder meetings to inform community members about feedback mechanisms including how to report complaints and what to expect in response.
-The team highlighted CRS' own hotline https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjhsqSxhOb8AhVARUEAHQljCaoQFnoECAsQAQ&url=https%3A%2F%2Fbulambuli.go.ug%2Fsites%2Ffiles%2FDraft%2520Bulambuli%2520SGBV%2520Situation%2520report.docx&usg=AOvVaw33jHKLUSosfvuu0pA7hvXZ feedback mechanism as well as Caritas Tororo's face-toface mechanisms that project participants could use until a local feedback mechanism was put in place.
+They used stakeholder meetings to inform community members about feedback mechanisms-including how to report complaints and what to expect in response.
+The team highlighted CRS' own hotline feedback mechanism as well as Caritas Tororo's face-toface mechanisms that project participants could use until a local feedback mechanism was put in place.

-1 Bulambuli Government.
+&lt;sup>1 Bulambuli Government.
 (2020):

-Capacity Strengthening
+Capacity strengthening

 The project team then shifted its focus to capacity strengthening.
-The team trained 282 people including government officials, village Disaster Risk Reduction and Management Committees (DRRMCs).
-They also trained volunteer community Safeguarding Agents to be the first point of contact for community members had had experienced harm, abuse, or exploitation.
+The team trained 282 people-including government officials and village Disaster Risk Reduction and Management (DRRM) committees.
+They also trained volunteer community Safeguarding Agents to be the first point of contact for community members who had experienced harm, abuse or exploitation.
 Half of the 32 Safeguarding Agents were female.
 The community Safeguarding Agents also served as a reliable source to share information with communities about the feedback mechanisms.

-Local Ownership
+Local ownership

-Next the project team worked closely with its government focal points to map shock-responsive feedback mechanisms using the Feedback Mechanism Context Analysis and Consultation tool.
+Next, the project team worked closely with its government focal points to map shock-responsive feedback mechanisms using the 2.1 Context Analysis and Consultation Tool for Feedback Mechanisms.
 They found that the main feedback mechanism in use was local government structures.
 Feedback reported to these structures was logged in a central registry and sent to the appropriate department by the district's Chief Executive Officer.
 This mechanism could be used by anyone, but it was rarely used by community members.
 This may be because of a lack of awareness.
-The assessment also showed that the receipt and management of sensitive complaints
+The assessment also